skagedal/blog.skagedal.tech/_posts/2023-01-02-habit-tracker-part-two-spring-boot.md

 I'm going to [Spring Initializr](https://start.spring.io/), and this is my basic setup:

 * Gradle (Groovy) as the build system, since that's what I'm used to.
 * Java 19 as implementation language.
-(Some day I will write my thoughts about the relative merits of Java and Kotlin, but not today.)
+(Some day I will write my thoughts about the relative merits of Java and Kotlin, but not today[^1].)
 * Packaging it as a Jar because what is even a "War"?!

 Then it's the dependencies section.
 I'm going with the following as a start: